Adult Orthodontics Treatment

-Our Adult Orthodontist in Peabody & Newburyport Make Your Smile Healthier
+Our Adult Orthodontists in Peabody & Newburyport Make Your Smile Healthier

-A straighter smile often means a healthier smile, and a properly-aligned bite means healthier and stronger teeth.
+A straighter smile often means a healthier smile and a properly-aligned bite means healthier and stronger teeth.
 Crooked, crowded, and otherwise misaligned teeth are harder to keep clean.
-These issues can lead to an increased risk for cavities and gum disease.
-A poorly-aligned bite can place excessive wear and tear on the teeth due to the abnormal pressure being placed when biting down.
+These issues can lead to an increased risk of cavities and gum disease.
+A poorly aligned bite can place excessive wear and tear on the teeth due to the abnormal pressure being placed when biting down.
 This type of bite can lead to erosion of the enamel, chipping, cracking, and breaking.

 The Orthodontic Issue is Related to Improper Jaw

 First, as an adult, you do not have the benefit of a jaw that is still growing.
 If your Peabody orthodontic issue is related to improper jaw development, your treatment may be more intensive.